 The officers shrugged.
 They were honestly interested in where the skit was going.

 There was no harm in letting her try.
-Besides, she did appear injured so maybe the girl was truly kidnapped and managed to escape.
+Besides, she did appear injured so maybe the girl was truly being manipulated in pulling such a thing off.

-Inori entered the number she had memorized since age seven, her father's personal line, without even glancing at the dial pad, her expression smug with quiet confidence.
+Inori entered the number she had memorized since age 5, her father's personal line, without even glancing at the dial pad, her expression smug with quiet confidence.

-'A single phone call will make will keep them shut.
-Maybe I'll even tell father to punish them all.' she said to herself.
+'A single phone call will make them quiet.
+I'll definitely tell father to punish them all.' she said to herself.

 The phone rang.